Suggested Reading: Matthew 5:21-32 and/or Proverbs 5:1-23

-The other day I was reading the Sermon on the Mount when Jesus said, "But I say, anyone who even looks at a woman with lust has already committed adultery with her in his heart" (Matthew 5:28, NLT) and without thinking about it, I said to myself, "I guess we can't watch prime time TV."
-I mean, prime time television is designed to make men lust after women and women after men.
+Not long ago, I was reading the Sermon on the Mount when Jesus said, "But I say, anyone who even looks at a woman with lust has already committed adultery with her in his heart" (Matthew 5:28, NLT) and without thinking about it, I said to myself, "I guess we can't watch prime time TV."
+I mean, prime time television, as well as a lot of streaming programs, are designed to make men lust after women and women after men.
 The system is designed to have people commit adultery in their hearts.But then I had the random thought, What does that mean about the fidelity of men who view pornography?
 How many times do they commit adultery per webpage?
 But photographs of women are not the only kind of pornography and men are not the only ones who use it.
 Erotic stories and novels like some recent bestsellers are also a form of pornography.
 After all, is there really much difference between lusting after the form of someone on your screen or monitor and lusting after the form of someone described in words on a page?

 Maintaining purity is about more than avoiding certain physical acts or just staying away from particular kinds of photographs, videos, or books.
 Purity and fidelity are about maintaining a heart that seeks God and yearns only for your spouse (or future spouse).
 Anything we feed our minds and hearts that draws us toward someone or something else undermines that.

 Post a Comment